Published: 30.05.2025

 Are you able to continue some of the activities you did in the DofE?

-I continue to walk dogs from the shelter, I have my favorites there, so I couldn't leave them behind. 😊 I just can't manage to go there as often as I did during the DofE programme.
+I continue to walk dogs from the shelter, I have my favorites there, so I couldn't leave them behind. 😊 I just can't manage to go as often as I did during the DofE programme.
 I would also love to sign up for another acting course so I can push myself further in my acting.
 I wanted to take a course this term but it didn't work out because of school, so I'm hoping next year will be better.
 The only thing I know I don't want to continue with is running.
 I've never really liked it, but I thought I'd come around to it during the DofE.
 Which didn't happen, so at least now I know what I definitely don't want to do anymore. 😀

 If you could choose one or two experiences that you like to remember in relation to the DofE, what would they be?

-And another experience I like to remember is from making videos for the DofE campaign.
+And another experience I like to remember is shooting videos for the DofE campaign.
 In the part where I say what activities I was involved in, I had a dog with me, a beautiful greyhound called Hugo.
 I was supposed to hold him on a lead, walk him through the park and tell him about how I used to walk dogs from the pound.
 But Hugo decided otherwise.
 He decided that rather than be led away from me, it was better to run away to his owner.
 And so he did.
 In every shot.
 It was quite funny when I was talking about my love for dogs and I was swimming after Hugo.
 When we realized that wasn't going to work, we moved to the bench to film.
 We thought sitting still would be easier for Hugo.
 It wasn't.
 He kept trying to run to his owner.
-After about less than half an hour of trying, we managed to get at least some usable footage.
+After about half an hour of trying, we managed to get at least some usable footage.
 Which got cut out, so Hugo didn't make it into the final video. 😅

 Online program fulfillment was no disadvantage